StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/7) Data Visualizations for Common Statistical Test.md

 For example: A line chart could be used to visualize the IMR (per 1000 live births) in India from 2010 to 2019.
 <img width="600" alt="Scatterplot" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/8570bda8-e309-4094-9e05-676aad02d5ad">

+# Heat Maps
+Heat maps are graphical representations used to visualize the magnitude of values within a matrix or table of data.
+They are particularly useful for displaying complex datasets or patterns by using color gradients to represent variations in the data.
+Heat maps themselves are not used as the basis for statistical tests.
+Instead, they are a visualization tool used to explore and present data.
+Researchers can use heat maps for data exploration, genomic data analysis, spatial analysis, cluster analysis, ANOVA or MANOVA, etc.